National Library of Sweden, A 92

 Binding

 Late medieval binding.
 Light brown leather over wooden boards.
 Two endbands and three double raised bands.
 Traces of five bosses on LCO and RCO.
 On LCI and RCI mirrored imprints of former pastedowns.
-Traces of On Spine, stamped in gold:‘ A 92’.
+On Spine, stamped in gold:‘ A 92’.

 Tooled in blind with double frames on all sides with rectangular patterns in the middle.
 In the middle panel an X-shaped pattern with surrounding patterns of flowers and lozenges with a foliated staff in the middle.